holepunchto/pear-electron/DEVELOPMENT.md

 ### Local Development

-**pear-electron** is a Pear UI Integration Library, and as such is consumed as a dependency by pear applications.
+**pear-electron** is a Pear UI Integration Library, and as such is consumed as a dependency by Pear applications.
 Here is a recommended flow to test your local changes in a consuming Pear app.

-Create a template Pear application for testing.
+A template Pear application for testing can be created:

 ```bash
 pear init pear://electron/template -y
 npm install
 ```

-Switch to your local **pear-electron** directory and install dependencies.
+With **pear-electron** as the current working directory, dependencies can be installed.

 ```bash
 cd path/to/local/pear-electron
 npm install
 ```

-Then, make and save changes to **pear-electron** that you want to test in a UI app and rebuild your bundles.
+After making and saving changes to the UI Library, the library's bundles need to be rebuilt, as they are the assets transferred when bootstrapping to a given version.

 ```bash
 npm run prestage
 ```

-The bootstrap link in package.json ```pear``` field is what pear bootstraps **pear-electron** from.
+The bootstrap link in the package.json ```pear``` field is the source from which Pear bootstraps the UI Library.

-After rebuilding you can now ```stage``` the **pear-electron** rebuild and replace the bootstrap field with your stage link, version and release using the format ```pear://release.version.link```.
+After rebuilding, the UI Library can be staged and the bootstrap field replaced with the stage link, version, and release using the format ```pear://release.version.link```.

 ```bash
 pear stage channel-name